 Aside from that, since this town did not have any specialty products, he set his sights on Leca’s flowers, which contained a lot of magical power.
 Then he attempted to sell a form of them as ink for creating magic circles.
 Moreover, he made candies for magic power replenishment from the flowers.

 That profits have risen gradually is a recent occurrence.
 Since taxes have decreased as well, people in the village and town are working hard.

 “You are a splendid ruler.
-What is strange about my desire to serve and believe in such a person?”
+What’s strange about my desire to serve and believe in a person like you?”

 “No, I am not speaking ill of your intention.
 Mind you, I cherish this town because it is mine, but that is it.
 The next lord will be my elder brother.
 As I cannot leave here, I cannot do anything.
 The crimes of one’s family that one cannot stop are also one’s own.”

 “It cannot be helped if you are ill.
 God will surely understand!”

 “You are a stubborn individual.
 Anyway, I do not require a guardian knight.
 Please refrain from wearing a sword during your stay here.
 I rather not see one.”